IBM/node-odbc/README.md

 Cancels all operations currently running on the connection (queries and procedure calls) by calling `SQLCancel` on their statement handles.
 The cancelled operations return with SQLSTATE HY008 ("Operation canceled"), so their promises reject (or their callbacks are called with an error).
 If no operations are running, `.cancel` is a no-op.

+**Note:** `SQLCancel` only _requests_ cancellation — when the operation actually aborts depends on the driver and on the database engine reaching a cancellation checkpoint.
+Row-producing operations (scans, fetches) usually abort promptly, but some operations never check for cancellation and only fail with HY008 once they finish on their own.
+Known examples: Impala's `sleep()` function completes its full wait before honoring the cancel, and calls to stored procedures on Db2 for IBM i are not cancelable at all.

 #### Parameters:
 * **callback?**: The function called when `.cancel` has finished execution.
 If no callback function is given, `.cancel` will return a native JavaScript `Promise`.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error